Al240/LA-Ops/README.md

-# MatrixOps_C
+# Linear Algebra Operations
-Performs various operations on matrices.
+Performs various operations on matrices and vectors.
 Designed for Linear Algebra.